maximilliandeval/Shell/README.md

-To compile the shell, run: `make`
+To compile the shell, run: `make`.

-To start the shell, run: `./shell`
+To start the shell, run: `./shell`.